-Breast reconstruction surgery can be daunting for many patients.
+Breast reconstruction surgery, especially a hybrid reconstruction, can be daunting for many patients.
 It is important to realize that it is normal to have these feelings of anxiety or nervousness.
 Instead, try to stay optimistic and focus on positives.
 A negative attitude can affect your outcome.
 A good degree of anxiety can come from uncertainty, so patients are encouraged to ask as many questions as possible.
 This information is designed to help you prepare for your breast reconstruction surgery.
 Familiarizing yourself with the guidelines on how to prepare for the days leading to and including the day of surgery, will help ensure a safe experience, good outcome, and successful surgery.

 Exercises before and after surgery